junxit/us-congress-bills-113/metadata.md

 - 2013-08-01 — Introduced in House
 - 2013-08-01 — Introduced in House
 - 2013-08-01 — Referred to the House Committee on Homeland Security.
+- 2013-08-09 — Referred to the Subcommittee on Cybersecurity, Infrastructure Protection, and Security Technologies.
+- 2013-09-18 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2013-09-18 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-10-29 — Committee Consideration and Mark-up Session Held.
+- 2013-10-29 — Ordered to be Reported (Amended) by Voice Vote.
+- 2014-01-09 — Placed on the Union Calendar, Calendar No. 241.
+- 2014-01-09 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-324.
+- 2014-01-09 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+113-324.